JaapHaitsma/pdf2epub/README.md

 ## How it works

 -   Gemini is prompted to enumerate sections and return per-section XHTML + image boxes.
 Strict JSON parsing with streaming fallback and retries.
+For long sections, the tool detects truncation (finish_reason=MAX_TOKENS) and automatically asks Gemini to “continue from the last sentence” up to three times, returning JSON-only chunks that are merged.
 -   Images: For each section, Gemini may return normalized `box_2d` + `page_index`.
 PyMuPDF crops those regions from the PDF and writes `OEBPS/images/*` files; decorative rectangles/lines are filtered out.
 -   Packaging: We assemble `OEBPS/*.xhtml`, `content.opf`, `toc.ncx`, `nav.xhtml`, `styles.css`, and zip into EPUB with correct mimetype placement.
 EPUB 2.0-compatible NCX is included for broader reader support.
 -   Cover: If provided, the cover image and `cover.xhtml` are added and placed first in the spine, with EPUB2 cover metadata and a guide entry.
 If not provided, the first PDF page is rendered as a JPEG cover by default (unless `--no-auto-cover`).